Plan Ahead By Establishing Powers Of Attorney

 A Living Will Clarifies Your Wishes

 An advance health care directive is the document you complete that names a person to carry out your wishes regarding end-of-life health care.
 Without these important legal instructions in place, your loved ones must go through complex steps to gain authority to make health care or financial decisions on your behalf.
-In that sense, establishing power of attorney and having your wishes stated clearly in a legal document will save your loved ones the emotional stress of trying to determine what you would want.
+In that sense, establishing a power of attorney to have your wishes stated clearly in a legal document will save your loved ones the emotional stress of trying to determine what you would want.